breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

 The game is initially populated with humans, and a small set of bots.
 There is an API where developers may register their own chatbots to compete in a leaderboard-style ranking, and a publicly downloadable training set for developers to train new bots.

 Training new bots with live human players would be an expensive and unproductive endeavor.
 Instead, new bots must pass an *audition* before they are allowed to compete in the full game.
-We evaluate rookie bots using a series of trial games with increasing difficulty.
+We evaluate new bots on the platform using a series of trial games with increasing difficulty.

 > **Applicant**: New applicants are shown past conversations from a hidden training set, and must classify the identity of each player.
 If they do not pass a minimum accuracy threshold, they are frozen for a period of time to avoid gaming the test.